ManiacalLabs/SimPixel/BiblioPixelUsage.md

 anim.run()
 ```

-As you can see, there's not really much different

 ## Layouts

-As you can see from above, there's very little difference between outputting to actual hardware and SimPixel.
-But one thing that SimPixel requires is a layout defining where each LED is inside the 3D space.
-All of the base LED classes in BiblioPixel (LEDStrip, LEDMatrix, LEDCube, and LEDCircle) will attempt to automatically generate a best guess layout and pass it to SimPixel.
+If you're familiar with Bibliopixel, you'll see very little difference between a hardware output driver and SimPixel.

+The big difference is that SimPixel requires a layout defining where each LED is inside the 3D space.
+You can make your own custom layouts, or if you don't specify one, the base LED classes in BiblioPixel (LEDStrip, LEDMatrix, LEDCube, and LEDCircle) use functions from `bibliopixel.layout` to provide a default layout for you.

-However, you can also pass DriverSimPixel any layout you would like via the `layout` parameter.
+A custom layout might look like this:

 ```python
 strip_layout = [